-Taking into account generally expected market conditions, but subject to the uncertainties created by the COVID-19 pandemic, Ferroglobe anticipates that cash flow generated from operations will be sufficient to fund its operations, including its working capital requirements, and to make the required principal and interest payments on its indebtedness during the next 12 months.
+Taking into account generally expected market conditions, but subject to the uncertainties created by the COVID-19 pandemic, Ferroglobe anticipates that cash flow generated from operations, and the exchange of he Senior notes, will be sufficient to fund its operations, including its working capital requirements, and to make the required principal and interest payments on its indebtedness during the next 12 months.

-As of December 31, 2019, Ferroglobe's working capital position (defined as inventories and trade and other receivables less trade and other payables) was \$473,956 thousand.
+As of December 31, 2020, Ferroglobe's working capital position (defined as inventories and trade and other receivables less trade and other payables) was \$339,610 thousand as compared to \$473,956 thousand as of December 31, 2019, mainly due to a reduction in inventories \$107,572 thousand and receivables \$66,802 thousand partially offset for a reduction in payables \$40,028 thousand.